letscontrolit/ESPEasy/docs/source/Reference/Command.rst

 Plugins installed multiple times
 --------------------------------

-When 2 or more of the same plugins are installed, the commands supported by these plugins can be prefixed with ``[<TaskName>].`` to address a specific instance.
+When 2 or more of the same plugins are installed, the commands supported by these plugins can be prefixed with ``[<TaskName>].`` (square brackets are optional) to address a specific instance.
 This requires the plugin names to be unique.

 Examples: